 TRAMS have been one of the great success stories in UK public transport over the past two decades, with passengers liking the frequent, reliable and environmentally-friendly service they provide, and networks being expanded in all but one of the seven UK towns and cities where trams are operating.

-While plans have been implemented, or are afoot, for system expansion in Edinburgh, Manchester, Birmingham, Nottingham, Sheffield and Blackpool, one glaring exception is Tramlink, the network centred on Croydon which will be celebrating its 20th anniversary next month (May).
+While plans have been implemented, or are afoot, for system expansion in Edinburgh, Manchester, Birmingham, Nottingham, Sheffield and Blackpool, one glaring exception is Tramlink, the network centred on Croydon, which celebrated its 20th anniversary in May 2020.

 The past 20 years has seen some enhancements to Tramlink.
 Service frequencies have increased, additional trams acquired, and one new stop opened, while Wimbledon station has been expanded and sections of the Wimbledon route made double track.
 But the system’s overall footprint remains exactly as it was at opening in May 2000.